 Once you have that information, you will need to contact the institution.
 Be prepared to provide a copy of the death certificate, a certified copy of your letters, and to fill out their paperwork to transfer the mutual funds and/or securities.

-Hopefully your deceased loved one kept their life insurance policy in their records.
-If not, then look for cancelled checks or electronic payments for the policy.
+Hopefully, your deceased loved one kept their life insurance policy in their records.
+If not, then look for canceled checks or electronic payments for the policy.
 Most insurance companies are quite helpful even without a policy number once you present them with your letters and a death certificate.

 If you can’t find any identifying information for the life insurance policy but are convinced it exists, there are some services that can help you search for the policy.
 Be warned, these services don’t have complete information.
 That means even if the policy exists, they may not find it.
 If the life insurance policy has a face value below $50,000 then it very likely won’t be found by these services.